Plant-Net/VIOLA/README.md

 #### Input file

-The input file is the one of the outputs of the script `viola_step2_cluster.py` and follows the pattern: "res_dbscan.csv".
+The input file is the one of the outputs of the script `viola_step2_cluster.py` and contains the suffix: "res_dbscan.csv".

 #### HPO table